 The Financial Accountability Rules accommodate electronic transfer of trust funds to Teranet for the purpose of eRegistration, but only in very narrow and specific circumstances.

 To better understand the Law Society rules and requirements for firms using eRegistration and electronic funds transfer, you can link to:

 For appropriate billing in estate matters, refer to the Court of King’s Bench Rules.

 If you are appointed to act in a representative capacity and are not providing legal services, you are required to notify the Law Society within 30 days of beginning to act on the appointment, you must maintain books and records and you must produce those books and records to a Law Society auditor upon request.
 Notification may be provided to firstname.lastname@example.org.

-A lawyer must not accept payment for services to the personal representative or to the estate except in accordance with Queen’s Bench Rule 74.14.
+A lawyer must not accept payment for services to the personal representative or to the estate except in accordance with King’s Bench Rule 74.14.
 To assist lawyers to determine whether their fee is fair and reasonable and in accord with the rule, the Law Society has produced a Statement of Principles for Estate Fees.